13 Minute Read

 Everyone loves Christmas treats.
 But you don’t have to spend a small fortune on super sugary, Instagram-worthy desserts from that boutique bakery on Main Street.
 Instead, make your own sweet treats!
 It’s easy to whip up some peppermint bark, fudge, sugar cookies or your own tasty family tradition!
 Grab some sweet toppings like icing, candy canes and sprinkles too.
 Spend an afternoon baking and decorating the goodies while listening to your favorite Christmas songs.
 It’s a great way to get yourself into the Yuletide spirit.

 2. Have a Christmas movie marathon.

-From It’s a Wonderful Life to Elf, there are tons of classic films you can stream online or check out from the library.
-Pull out the blankets, pair those yummy cookies with some hot chocolate, and gather the family for a merry movie marathon.
+Skip dropping $100 at the movie theater on tickets, dried-up Junior Mints, and stale popcorn.
+Who wants to be in a crowded theater when you could be curled up on your own couch, anyway?
+Instead of taking a risk on the latest holiday movie at the cinema, stick with the classics.
+From It’s a Wonderful Life to Elf, there are tons of Christmas movies you can stream online or check out from the library.
+Pull out the cozy blankets, pair those yummy cookies with some hot chocolate, and gather the family for a merry movie marathon.

 3. Make your own crazy Christmas carols.